lsolova/team-building/juego-de-jueves.md

 # Juego de jueves (Play on Thursday)

+Rule: Who figure out first the name/title/place that person can choose someone to tell their status.

 ## Picture based

 - Famous places
 - Brand logos
 - Animals (Day of Earth/nature theme)
-- Team people association pictures
-  Two or three pictures for all team members.
-Others should be figure out who is who.
-- Team people favourite/important/central things in their life - who is who
 - Weird and retro things - what is it for

 ## Audio based

 - movie songs
 - musical songs
+- serie themes

 ## Creative ones

 - favourite poems - performed by team members
-- tongue twisters (on your own language)
+- tongue twisters (on your native language)
 - story creation based on a picture (everyone appends his/her idea)
 - tell two truth and a lie - which is the lie
 - meaning of your city's name
 - meaning of your name
+- say "Hello, good morning.
+How are you today?" on your language
+- for Day of Fools: tell the status on your native language

 ## Chain of words